vardtlv/Tutorials/DataStructeres/SeparateChaining.md

 # :link: Separate Chaining

-In Linear Probing, we resolve the collasions by linking the new input in to already existing one.
+In Linear Probing, we resolve the collisions by linking the new input in to already existing one.

-Before collasion our array was organized in following way.
+Before collision our array was organized in the following way.

 |  0  |  1  |  2  |  3  |  4  |  5  |  6  |  7  |  8  |  9  |  10 |  11 |  12 |  13 |  14 |  15 |  16 |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|